 You may have seen Making Tax Digital, or MTD, showing up in the news lately, and for good reason — it’s set to bring about major changes to the United Kingdom’s tax system.
 While some people are concerned, you don’t have to worry.
 We’re going to go over the basics of MTD, its benefits, and how it’s going to change the system’s status quo.

-So, what exactly is Making Tax Digital and why was it introduced?
+What is Making Tax Digital and what does it mean for businesses?

 MTD is a government initiative to reform and modernize the UK tax system by 2020, and to help make tax reporting easier for businesses.
 Starting in April 2019, businesses with a turnover above the VAT threshold are required to maintain a digital record that updates automatically and stores all pertinent company data in one place.
 This online system is intended to increase transparency and eliminate the errors associated with paper tax filing.

 As a part of this initiative, all businesses will have access to a digital tax account.
 From here, they will submit tax information to HMRC on a quarterly basis.
 It is a step towards making HMRC the most technologically advanced tax administration in the world, and also marks the end of annual tax filing.

 How will MTD change the way things are done?

 Making Tax Digital aims to restructure the entire tax system in the UK, meaning businesses will have to follow a set of standard record maintenance practices and file quarterly reports.
 Preparations have already begun, with businesses moving online to increase efficiency and accuracy.

 Businesses and individuals who file with HMRC are required to use digital tools instead of paper forms for record keeping.
 Failure to keep digital records will result in a penalty of up to £3,000.

 Intially, the use of spreadsheets for digital recordkeeping was not approved.
 However, according to the latest announcement, spreadsheets can be used as long as they’re integrated with an accounting app to allow digital updates to HMRC.